-Fabian Holle graduated as an actor/theater maker at the HKU (University of the Arts Utrecht, the Netherlands) in 2004.
-They has worked with directors, choreographers and performance artists, co-founded the theater collective Ponies (2005–2015) and performs as drag persona Massiah Carey.
+Fabian Holle (they/them) graduated as an actor/theater maker at the HKU (University of the Arts Utrecht, the Netherlands) in 2004.
+They worked with directors, choreographers and performance artists, co-founded the theater collective Ponies (2005–2015) and performs as drag persona Massiah Carey.
 In 2020, they completed a Master of Science in sociology (cum laude) at the VU Amsterdam, the Netherlands.
 They won the 2020 ARC-GS MA Thesis Prize (Amsterdam Research Centre for Gender and Sexuality at the University of Amsterdam).

 In their thesis, Fabian analyzes how art practicing LGTBQ+ refugees resist and challenge the exclusionary social structures they encounter.
 Currently, they work as a teacher and teaching-assistant for the master’s program in Sociology at the VU, and as a University Research Fellow with prof. dr. Halleh Ghorashi for the VICI project: Engaged Scholarship and Narratives of Change.

 'I wish to increasingly connect with (LGBTQ+) refugee and migrant communities in the Netherlands and abroad, to share and exchange knowledge and experiences that contribute to more equality, inclusion, visibility and agency.'

 The core team of the Engaged Scholarship and Narratives of Change research project contains eight members: four PhD candidates, two postdocs, one project leader and one project coordinator.
 The research will be conducted in close collaborations with four well-known international scholars spread over four different universities.